 3.45 pm.
 I’m ‘experimenting’ with a process of painting that reverses the accepted wisdom of fat over lean, by thinning success layers of paint with turpentine.
 The impact on the integrity of matt paint (which has very little medium in any case) may be negligible.
 In so doing, I’m endeavouring to replicate the viscosity of the water-based emulsion and equalise the surface tension across each layer:

 9.45 pm.
-Practice session 2.
-I’m putting Pedalboard 1 through its paces.
+Practise session 2.
+I’m putting Pedalboard I through its paces.
 The board is chiefly a collection of distortion, and a few modulation, pedals: